solusio/solus-cloud-images/README.md

 ## 4. Building an OS image

-To start building an OS image, run the following command specifying the OS of the image as a parameter:
+To start building an OS image, run the following command specifying the image OS as a parameter:

 `./build.sh build debian|fedora|centos-8|windows-2019`